Master Services Agreement (MSA)

 7.1 For Convenience.
 Either party may terminate an Order for convenience on at least 30 days prior written notice, effective at the end of the then-current monthly term.
 Prepaid amounts are non-refundable unless otherwise required by law.

 7.2 For Cause.
 Either party may terminate for material breach not cured within 5 business days after written notice.
-Repeated unauthorized chargebacks, repeated AUP violations, or failure to maintain minimum security standards constitute material breach.
+Repeated unauthorized chargebacks, repeated AUP violations, or failure to maintain minimum security standards constitute a material breach.

 7.3 Effect of Termination.
 On termination, Customer will pay all amounts due through the effective date, including non-cancelable third-party charges.
 Provider will provide offboarding assistance as a paid service.
 Data handling is per Section 10.